Sub-templates#

 This keeps each sub-template focused, testable, and reusable independently.

-Sub-templates are declared in the root cookiecutter.json under the templates key:
+The root cookiecutter.json lists all templates the repository provides under the templates key:

 {